bisdn/bisdn.github.io/network_configuration/static_routing.md

 Gateway=10.0.2.1
 ```

-Restart systemd-networkd or reboot the switches to apply network configuration.
+Restart systemd-networkd or reboot all nodes to apply network configuration.